echosprint/TabularTransformer/docs/index.md

 ## Welcome to TabularTransformer’s documentation!

-TabularTransformer is a lightweight, end-to-end deep learning framework built with PyTorch, leveraging the power of the Transformer architecture.
+TabularTransformer is a lightweight, end-to-end deep learning framework built with PyTorch that harnesses the Transformer architecture's capabilities for the tabular domain.
 It is designed to be scalable and efficient with the following advantages:

 - Streamlined workflow with no need for preprocessing or handling missing values.
 - Unleashing the power of Transformer on tabular data domain.